Rogelio-Bustamante/ETL_Digital_Onboarding_Funnel_Optimization/README.md

 # ETL_Digital_Onboarding_Funnel_Optimization
-Design and implementation of an ETL pipeline on the Databricks platform, orchestrated with Azure Data Factory, aimed at analyzing and optimizing user behavior during the digital account opening process in a banking application.
-The objective was to identify drop-off points within the digital funnel and generate insights to improve user-to-active-customer conversion rates.
+In this project, I contributed to the design and development of an end-to-end ETL in Databricks, automatically orchestrate within a Job, aimed at analyzing and optimizing the digital onboarding funnel for new banking customers.

+The solution focused on analyzing user behavior within a mobile app that enables account opening without visiting a branch.
+Drop-off patterns, average time per stage, and conversion differences by region and age group were identified.
+These insights enabled the business to redesign parts of the process to improve conversion rates.

  ### Dashboard